lvcabral/brs-desktop/README.md

 ## Documentation

-Below you will find the links for the documetation related to this project, how to contribute, build and use the desktop application.
+Below you will find the links for the documentation related to this project, how to contribute, build and use the desktop application.

 ### Contributing